pavelbrodskiy/intercellular_calcium_wave_toolkit/README.md

 # Requirements
 - MATLAB 2017b or newer is required
-- The following toolboxes are required to use this toolbox
+- The following toolboxes are required to use the functionality described in the demo
   - Image processing toolbox
+  - Statistics and machine learning toolbox
+- The following toolboxes are required for additional features of the toolbox
   - Signal processing toolbox
-  - Statistics and machine learning toolbox
-- The following toolboxes are required for certain functionality
   - Parallel computing toolbox
   - Wavelet toolbox
   - Global optimization toolbox